bmx666/android-appcachecleaner/README.md

-# Android Cache Cleaner
+# Cache Cleaner

 ## Description

 Since Android 6 (Marshmallow) is not possible anymore to clear cache of all apps at same time and Google has moved this permission to system apps only.
 There is only one possible way left - open manually info about application and find specific "Storage" menu and then press "Clean cache" button.

-**AndroidCacheCleaner** can request all installed user and system apps and it replaces all manual actions related to clean cache using Accessibility service.
+**Cache Cleaner** app can request all installed user and system apps and it replaces all manual actions related to clean cache using Accessibility service.

-**AndroidCacheCleaner** saves the last checked apps to show them next time only.
+**Cache Cleaner** app saves the last checked apps to show them next time only.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"